April 30, 2012 – Should a student receive aid in transferring after an illegal hazing incident?

 The investigation continues and individuals are being interviewed, Powers said.

-Trowell’s lawyer, Scott Cooper of Harrisburg, said Trowell is worried the accused students, who are seniors, will graduate quietly before the university takes action.
+Trowell’s personal injury lawyer, Scott Cooper of Harrisburg, said Trowell is worried the accused students, who are seniors, will graduate quietly before the university takes action.

 “It is possible that if the allegations are accurate and warrant severe sanctions, then we may hold off the graduation of any accused student who was on the graduation list until we work through our judicial process,” Powers said.